leventaksoy/Lattices/README.md

 In this repository, algorithms developed for the realization of logic functions using switching lattices and logic functions used as benchmarks can be found.
-There exist three algorithms, namely JANUS, MEDEA, and MT_TOOL.
+There exist three algorithms, namely JANUS, MEDEA, and MF_TOOL.

 JANUS is an approximate algorithm that aims to find the realization of a logic function on a switching lattice including a number of four-terminal switches close to the minimum.